 Abstentions or votes withheld are included in the determination of the number of shares present at the Annual Meeting for determining a quorum at the meeting.
-Votes withheld will have no effect with respect to the election of directors (Proposal 1).
-Abstentions will have the same effect as a vote against the ratification of the independent registered public accounting firm (Proposal 2).
+Votes withheld will have no effect with respect to Proposal 1, Proposal 2 or Proposal 3.

 Broker non-votes are included in the determination of the number of shares present at the Annual Meeting for determining a quorum at the meeting.
-Brokers who have not received voting instructions from the beneficial owner do not have discretionary authority to vote on the election of directors in Proposal 1.
-Therefore, broker non-votes will not be considered in the vote totals with respect to Proposal 1 and will have no effect on the vote regarding the election of directors.
-Broker non-votes are not applicable to Proposal 2 because your broker has discretionary authority to vote your shares with respect to such proposal.
+Brokers who have not received voting instructions from the beneficial owner do not have discretionary authority to vote on the election of directors in Proposal 1 or on Proposal 2.
+Therefore, broker non-votes will not be considered in the vote totals with respect to Proposal 1 or Proposal 2 and will have no effect on the vote regarding the election of directors or on Proposal 2.
+Broker non-votes are not applicable to Proposal 3 because your broker has discretionary authority to vote your shares with respect to such proposal.